Grate-Oracle-Lewot/GrateCrystal/README.md

 - Nidorino can now evolve into Nidoqueen instead of Nidoking by using a Sun Stone instead of a Moon Stone, and Nidorina into Nidoking (Moon Stones still work normally for both)
 - Weepinbell can now evolve into Bellossom with a Sun Stone (Gloom still can as well)
 - Marill now evolves with a Water Stone, increasing parallels to Pikachu
-- Automatic weather in certain areas: sunlight in the National Park, the top of the Tin Tower, and Blaine's Gym; rain inside Slowpoke Well, the Whirl Islands, and Misty's Gym; Hail in the Ice Path, Lugia's chamber, and Pryce's Gym; and Sandstorms in Victory Road, Mt.
+- Automatic weather in certain areas: Harsh Sunlight in the National Park, the top of the Tin Tower, and Blaine's Gym; Rain inside Slowpoke Well, the Whirl Islands, and Misty's Gym; Hail in the Ice Path, Lugia's chamber, and Pryce's Gym; and Sandstorms in Victory Road, Mt.
 Silver, and Brock's Gym
 - Unfought Gym trainers can still be fought after the Leader is defeated
 - Phone contacts who required specific Pokémon in the player's party to be registered no longer have those requirements, but give out lesser sellable items instead of Nuggets
 - All Kanto Gym Leaders give out TMs when defeated (some of these could already be bought or found earlier, but hey, it's something)